Christmas Party Preparation and Sunday Morning Coffee

 And what a week it was!

-• My Love for January and Sunday Morning Coffee
+• A Heartbreaking Week and Sunday Morning Coffee

 A blender on a kitchen counter next to a glass.
 A wooden bowl holds apples, bananas, kiwi, a pear, a cucumber, and a tomato.
 A cutting board and jars are in the background.